mariobox/mariosanchez.org/content/now.md

 - https://www.mariosanchez.org/img/now.jpg
 ---

-I am currently evaluating new opportunities after spending 25+ years in the corporate world working in product development, marketing, brand strategy and sales.

-My main areas of interest are:

-* Product development and sourcing
-* Education
-* Personal Finance
-* Programming and Web Development

-The ideal opportunity would be at the intersection of some of those areas of interest.
+I am currently pursuing remote entry-level freelance opportunities in web development and data science, and teaching math online.

-Please feel free to contact me at: mario (at) mariosanchez (dot) org, or join my LinkdeIn network.
+Please feel free to contact me at: mario (at) mariosanchez (dot) org, or click on the icons below to join my LinkdeIn network or visit my Github profile.

 Thanks to the great [Derek Sivers](http://sivers.org/nowff) for inspiring this page.